tonycamero/foundry/CHARTER.md

 -	(d) All outbound code will be made available under the Apache License, Version 2.0.

--	(e) All projects evaluated for inclusion in the HF shall be completely licensed under an OSI-approved open source license.
+-	(e) All projects evaluated for inclusion in the HF shall be completely licensed under an OSI-approved open-source license.
 If the license for a project included in HF is not Apache License, Version 2.0, approval of the TSC shall be required.

 -	(f) All documentation will be received and made available by the HF under the Creative Commons Attribution 4.0 International License.

--	(g) If an alternative inbound or outbound license is required for compliance with the license for a leveraged open source project or is otherwise required to achieve the HF’s mission, the TSC may approve the use of an alternative license for inbound or outbound contributions on an exception basis.
+-	(g) If an alternative inbound or outbound license is required for compliance with the license for a leveraged open-source project or is otherwise required to achieve the HF’s mission, the TSC may approve the use of an alternative license for inbound or outbound contributions on an exception basis.

 #### 9. Code of Conduct